DC: A new "value for money" framework

 The aim is to create a framework in which trustees consider the overall value provided by a DC pension scheme or section (metrics such as the quality of services provided to members, investments and investment performance, costs and charges), and have access to information which will allow them to compare their scheme to others.

-In the workplace pensions roadmap the government says that this and the new guided retirement duty "offer clarity to trustees, employers and providers on their duties in the run up to 2030.
+In the workplace pensions roadmap published in June 2025 the government said that this and the new guided retirement duty "offer clarity to trustees, employers and providers on their duties in the run up to 2030.
 This may help crystallise decision-making for some as they see the increasing bar of what it means to be an automatic enrolment scheme going forward – an at-scale, good value, retirement income provider for typical savers".

 - Current position and projected timings